-Required method of evidence collection: Video recording of the students' responses if the student uses objects.
-A writing product if the student uses drawings.
-If the student mastered Level 5, then the teacher can move on to the Level 6-7.
-If the student masters Level 6 or 7, the teacher only needs to upload evidence for mastered level.
+Required method of evidence collection: This is a video recording at all levels 0-7 if students use objects.
+The educator must submit a writing product at all levels 0-7, if the student uses drawings instead of using objects.
+If the student mastered Level 5, then the teacher can move on to the Level 6 task.
+If the student masters Levels 6-7, the teacher only needs to upload evidence for mastered level.
 Teachers do not need to upload evidence for every level.
+If the student is not successful at level 6 then the educator must submit a video recording or written product of level 0-5 task.
+The evidence submitted must include all 5 student attempts to make 5/10.

 0 1 2 3 4 5 6 7 The student does The student The student The student The student The student The student The student not accurately accurately accurately shows accurately shows accurately shows accurately shows accurately shows accurately shows shows how to shows one way two ways to make three ways to four ways to five ways to three ways to five ways to make five. to make 5 .
-5. make 5 . make 5 . make 5 . make 10 . make 10 .
+5 . make 5 . make 5 . make 5 . make 10 . make 10 .